-Instead of using ready-made curry mix, this recipe for Cape Malay lamb curry combines basic spices (ginger, cumin, coriander, turmeric, cinnamon, cardamom and cloves) into one of South Africa’s best curries.
-The long list of spices may let it sound complex, but is surprisingly easy to make.
+Instead of using ready-made curry mix, this recipe for Cape Malay lamb curry combines basic spices (ginger, cumin, coriander, turmeric, cinnamon, cardamom, and cloves) into one of South Africa’s best curries.
+The long list of spices may let it sound complex, but it is surprisingly easy to make.

 - 500 gram lamb, diced